melaniedavila/midsoul/README.md

 ## Features and Implementation

 ### Running Routes
 The heart of midSoul is the interactive map that allows users to create running routes and receive distance and elevation gain statistics in real-time.
-This feature relies heavily upon the Google Maps API.
+This feature integrates with the Google Maps API.

 ![route_creation_img][route_creation]